-From Lincoln Ave, take 3rd Street north.
+From Lincoln Avenue, take 3rd Street north.
 Pass by USPS on your right and stop at the 4-way intersection.
 Here, you’ll turn right onto Fish Creek Falls road.

 Follow Fish Creek Falls Road to Amethyst Drive.
 Turn left on Amethyst drive and continue until you hit County Road 36.
-Continue north on County Road 36 until you eventually reach Strawberry Park Hot Springs.
+Continue north for a short drive on County Road 36 until you eventually reach the Strawberry Park Hot Springs parking area.

 The trip should take approximately 20 minutes in total from downtown Steamboat Springs to Strawberry Park Hot Springs.